-I am a Melbourne-based performer, writer, director and dramaturg.
-Since 2001, I have been making works that blend performance, art and anthropology to explore the fragility of the human condition with subversive humour.
-Lately I’ve been collaborating with choreographers to make performances that combine text and dance.
 Often I use performance to reflect critically on its place in theatres, to examine power relations, and to consider the relevance and social function of art itself.
 The starting process is often a written text or idea imagined responding to a self-generated impulse to tell a story or explore a form.
-I draw mainly from my experience to create autobiographical fiction.
-I am an Australia Council Creative Australia Fellow and a Mike Walsh Fellow.
-In 2016, I received a Churchill Fellowship to research socially engaged and site-specific practices in Europe and North America.
-I hold a Master of Arts (Art in Public Space) from RMIT.
+I have been awarded an Australia Council Creative Australia Fellowship, a Mike Walsh Fellowship, an Australia Council Theatre Award Fellowship and a Sidney Myer Fellowship.
+As a 2016 Churchill Fellow, I directed my research into socially engaged and site-specific practices in Europe and North America.
+I graduated from the Victorian College of the Arts with a Postgraduate Diploma in Performance Creation in 2008 and I hold a Master of Arts (Art in Public Space) from RMIT.

 As a performer and collaborator, I have worked with Tamara Saulwick (Public), Ian Pidd, Jessica Wilson and Bec Reid (Passenger), and with Ridiculusmus (The Eradication of Schizophrenia in Western Lapland).
-As a dance dramaturg I have worked with choreographers Jo Lloyd (Confusion For Three) and Luke George (Erotic Dance).
-I most recently collaborated with illustrator Michael Fikaris on a comic book called Instruction Manual for Lonely Mountains.
-It is an adaptation of my stage play Green Screen and I can send you one if you send me your address and $20.
+As a dance dramaturg I have worked with choreographers Jo Lloyd (Confusion For Three) and Luke George (Public Action, Erotic Dance).
+In 2016 I collaborated with illustrator Michael Fikaris on a comic book called Instruction Manual for Lonely Mountains based on my work for stage, Green Screen, and I am co-editor of the Australian edition of Imagined Theatres, an online anthology created by Daniel Sack.